 Listed below are the faculty members involved in the supervision of the pediatric plastic craniofacial fellows at Children's Medical Center.
 The program has nine full time pediatric plastic surgeons that are board certified and have extensive experience in plastic surgery and pediatric plastic craniofacial surgery, and hold a current Texas Medical License.
-These physicians include:
+These members are:

 Fellows are continuously under close supervision of attending pediatric craniofacial surgeons and plastic surgeons in the performance and interpretation of various pediatric craniofacial procedures.
 Their performance in the clinical arena and their ability to construct and carry out a management plan is reviewed on a case-by-case basis throughout the day.
 In the pediatric plastic surgery department, fellows are closely supervised and their skills are continuously evaluated.

 The fellows will also work side by side with residents in plastic surgery residency and other pediatric plastic surgery programs from UT Southwestern Medical School.
-They will be under the direct supervision of the Pediatric Plastic and Craniofacial Surgery Program Director, Alex Kane, MD.
+They will be under the direct supervision of Alex Kane, M.D., Pediatric Plastic and Craniofacial Surgery Program Director.
 Faculty members will also provide feedback to ensure growth by each fellow during the program.
 Fellows are evaluated by the program director semi-annually.
 Written evaluations from each faculty member are reviewed with the fellow at that time.
 Fellows are required to evaluate the faculty, rotations and fellowship program annually.